kedacore/keda-docs/content/blog/2023-05-02-certificate-improvements.md

 ```

 > Note: As KEDA needs that the services are correctly patched, when the cert manager integration is enabled the manifests are annotated for it.
 If you provide a CA via secret, the secret has to be annotated with `cert-manager.io/allow-direct-injection: "true"`.
 Otherwise cert manager won't be able to patch the resources with the CA.

+## Conclusion

+The improvements made to certificate management in KEDA 2.10 are a significant step forward in enhancing security and reliability, but they are not the only ones.
+We are working to make KEDA even more secure by default with small actions like limiting the default minimum TLS version or correctly using security contexts in Kubernetes.

+If you want to dive deeper, don't hesitate to check the [repo changelog](https://github.com/kedacore/keda/blob/main/CHANGELOG.md), where every change is listed.
+And stay tuned to future posts about other security tips! ;)